 |Correct name||Misspelled name|

-You should correct the entered name if you forgot to write the second part of a double-barrel last name it needs to be corrected.
+You should correct the entered name if you forgot to write the second part of a double-barrel last name.

-If you on the other hand omitted to write your third given name you should not have a problem.
-But you need to verify with the airline.
+If you, on the other hand, omitted to write your third given name, you should not have a problem.
+But always contact the airline or travel agent directly to verify.

-But, if you travel internationally and visas or travel authorizations are involved you need to make sure that names match.
+Please note: if you travel internationally and visas or travel authorizations are involved, you need to make sure that names match.

-But when you login to the airlines website to book your seating you notice that some names are cut off!
+But when you log in to the airline’s website to book your seating, you notice that some names have been cut off!

-You know that you wrote all 38 characters straight from the passport when you booked the ticket.
-And your order confirmation looks fine.
+You know you wrote all 38 characters straight from the passport when you booked the ticket.
+And the order confirmation you received by mail looks fine.

 How did this happen?

 The simple explanation is that the airline’s name field can only hold a limited number of characters.
-If more are entered names need to be shortened according to a certain logic.
-First we remove the title (Mr, Ms, Dr. etc), then we look at middle names, etc..
+If too many characters are entered, names need to be shortened according to a certain logic.
+First, the titles are removed (Mr, Ms, Dr., etc.), then they look to shorten or omit middle names, etc.

-Until it happens to you it may seem strange that a ticket would be booked with the wrong name.
-But apart from plain mistakes (!) the top two reasons I have come across are:
+Until it happens to you, it may seem strange that someone would book a ticket and enter incorrect passenger names.
+But apart from plain and simple mistakes, the top two reasons I have come across are:

-Ticket being booked using a nickname instead of proper given name
+The ticket is booked using a nickname instead of the proper given name

-Common examples include Chris for Christopher and Sam for Samantha or Samuel, Bob for Robert, and other similar types of mistakes.
+Common examples include Chris for Christopher, Sam for Samantha or Samuel, Bob for Robert, and other similar types of mistakes.

 Name changes due to marriage

 It happens more often than you would think.
-Ticket is booked using someone’s soon to be married name.
+The ticket is booked using someone’s soon-to-be married name.
 But then we forget that the passport did not update automatically.

-First, the travel industry is a service industry.
+First, do remember that the travel industry is a service industry.
 The agents and representatives you contact will try to help you.
 They want to help you.
 And they will help you correct or change names on an airline ticket as it is their job to give service.

-It is not a sign of incompetence if they cannot fix your name error as quick and easy as you had imagined.
+It is not a sign of incompetence if they cannot fix your name error as quickly and easily as you would like.
 Travel agents have to follow the rules of the airline to avoid fees and penalties being levied against the travel agent at a later date.

-Also, speaking from experience, you will receive better and more professional assistance if you describe the situation as it happened.
+Also, speaking from experience, you will receive better and more professional assistance if you describe the situation truthfully.